 The Carrot Experiment

 The co-founders of Sunshine Vegetables Pvt.
 Ltd. are Lt.
-Col. Subhash Deswal (Retd) and Mr Lal Kishan Yadav, both had pursued other vocations before getting together in 1998.
+Col. Subhash Deswal (Retd) and Mr Lal Kishan Yadav, both had pursued other vocations before getting together.
 Lt.
 Col. Deswal served in the Indian Army for 22 years and Mr Yadav, a postgraduate in chemistry, ventured in small businesses with limited success.
 Coming from agricultural families, both had farming in their blood and since neither owned any significant property, they decided to get into lease farming.
 They began their journey with farming English carrots on 2 acres of land.

 SPECIALISATION IN CARROTS